mrcss-dev/app-showcase/README.md

 ## Deployment

-This template can be deployed on any static site hosting service that supports Astro.
+This theme can be deployed on any static site hosting service that supports Astro.
 Follow the hosting provider's instructions for deploying an Astro project.

 To view a live version of this site, see https://partybanner.app.